microsoft/EdgeML/tools/SeeDot/faceDetection.md

     ```
         IS_QVGA_MONO=1 python train.py --batch_size 64 --model_arch RPool_Face_QVGA_monochrome --cuda True --multigpu True --save_folder weights/ --epochs 300 --save_frequency 5000

+        # In case the training has to be stopped prematurely, then it can be resumed using the following command
+        # IS_QVGA_MONO=1 python train.py --batch_size 64 --model_arch RPool_Face_QVGA_monochrome --cuda True --multigpu True --save_folder weights/ --epochs 300 --save_frequency 5000 --resume weights/RPool_Face_QVGA_monochrome_best_state.pth

     ```
 2. For `face-4`:
     ```
         IS_QVGA_MONO=1 python train.py --batch_size 64 --model_arch RPool_Face_M4 --cuda True --multigpu True --save_folder weights/ --epochs 300 --save_frequency 5000

+        # In case the training has to be stopped prematurely, then it can be resumed using the following command
+        # IS_QVGA_MONO=1 python train.py --batch_size 64 --model_arch RPool_Face_M4 --cuda True --multigpu True --save_folder weights/ --epochs 300 --save_frequency 5000 --resume weights/RPool_Face_M4_best_state.pth
     ```

 This will train the model on the **WIDER face** dataset.
 Now, to fine-tune the model on **SCUT Head Part B** dataset, run the following commands.